ShashSriv/PyGame-Rock-Paper-Scissors/README.md

 ## Instructions
 Just tap the option you would like to chose for your turn and the computer will play a game live with you.
 Play as many times as you want and close the window when your done to stop the program
 ## Installation
 Download the main code file as well as the picture and store them in the same folder, then open using preferred IDE software.
+The picture is not required but adds some nice visual element to the display.
 This project is built using *PYGAME*, you can install it through their website or use the following pip command to install

 #### pip install pygame
 ## Reflection